gitmikex/Agility/f5-agility-lab-master/docs/class7/module2/module2.rst

 system.

-You can view the DNS listeners configured for the DNS sync groups you manage by navigating to Configuration > DNS > Delivery > Profiles.
+You can view the DNS listeners configured for the DNS sync groups you manage by navigating to "Configuration > DNS > Delivery > Profiles".
 From there, click a listener to edit it, click create to setup a new one.

 **Create a DNS profile**